Jesus Trail

-The Jesus Trail (שביל ישוע, Sh'víl Yeshú) is a 65 km hiking and pilgrimage route in the Galilee region of Israel that traces the route Jesus may have walked, connecting many sites from his life and ministry.
+The Jesus Trail (שביל ישוע, Sh'víl Yeshúa) is a 65 km hiking and pilgrimage route in the Galilee region of Israel that traces the route Jesus may have walked, connecting many sites from his life and ministry.
 The main part of the trail begins in Nazareth and passes through Sepphoris, Cana (Kafr Kanna), the Horns of Hattin, Mount Arbel Cliffs, the Sea of Galilee, Capernaum, Tabgha, and the Mount of Beatitudes.
 An alternate return route passes by Tiberias, the Jordan River, Mount Tabor, and Mount Precipice.

 History

-The trail was founded in 2007 by two hiking enthusiasts, Maoz Inon, a Jewish Israeli entrepreneur who has established hostels and guesthouses in Israel, and David Landis, a Christian American hiking specialist.
+The trail was founded in 2007 by two hiking enthusiasts: Maoz Inon, a Jewish Israeli entrepreneur who has established hostels and guesthouses in Israel, and David Landis, a Christian American hiking specialist.
 The actual marking of the trail took place in 2008.
-It is currently managed and promoted largely by the work of volunteers, and is a non-profit project.

-The trail is public and free for anyone who wants to hike and camp along its course.
-The Jesus Trail is marked with a blaze of three stripes painted on rocks along the way (white, orange, and white).
-When portions of the Jesus Trail combine with other trails (such as the Israel National Trail), an additional orange circle is added to the previous trail marker.
-All marking of the trail was completed by the public Israel Trails Committee (ITC) which works in conjunction with the Society for the Protection of Nature in Israel (SPNI).
-Trail maintenance and cleaning up has been a combined effort of international, national, and local organizations including JNF-KKL (The Jewish National Fund), the Fauzi Azar Inn in Nazareth, village schools, and international volunteers.
+Biblical background

 The biblical reference for the Jesus Trail is based on a verse from the New Testament Gospel of Matthew wherein at the start of Jesus' public ministry he is described as moving from his home-town of Nazareth, located in the hills of the Galilee, down to Capernaum which was a lakeside fishing village on the Sea of Galilee, where Jesus is described as gathering his first disciples.
 The account is also related in the two other synoptic gospels of Mark and Luke.
 The reference in the Gospel of Matthew reads: "Leaving Nazareth, he went and lived in Capernaum which was by the lake."
 (Matthew 4:13).

 According to the Gospels, Capernaum became the home base for Jesus' ministry: "And getting into a boat he crossed over and came to his own city [referring to Capernaum]."
 (Matthew 9:1); also: "And when he returned to Capernaum after some days, it was reported that he was at home."
 (Mark 2:1).